kimono-koans/httm/README.md

 ## Install via Native Packages

-For Debian-based distributions (like Ubuntu), I maintain a personal package archive, or PPA.
-See the [linked repository](https://github.com/kimono-koans/ppa) for instructions on how to use.
+For Debian-based distributions (like Ubuntu), I maintain an (unsupported) personal package archive, or PPA.
+See the [linked repository](https://github.com/kimono-koans/ppa).

-For Debian-based and Redhat-based Linux distributions (like Ubuntu or Fedora, etc.), check the [tagged releases](https://github.com/kimono-koans/httm/tags) for native packages for your distribution.
+For Debian-based and Redhat-based Linux distributions (like Ubuntu or Fedora, etc.), also check the [tagged releases](https://github.com/kimono-koans/httm/tags) for native packages for your distribution.
 For Redhat-based Linux distributions, you may need to use the `--replacefiles` option when installing via `rpm -i`, see the linked [issue](https://github.com/kimono-koans/httm/issues/51).

-You may also create and install your own native package from the latest sources, like so:
+You may also create and install your own native package from the latest sources, for Debian-based and Redhat-based Linux distributions, like so:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh